 Generally speaking, the own occupation definition is more expensive than the any occupation definition, all things being equal.

-Disability insurance is an important piece to any family’s financial plan.
+As you can see, the definition of disability insurance is an important piece to any family’s financial plan.
 Feel free to call, text, or email us.
+Or, use the form below.
 We will be happy to help you with your disability income insurance needs and determine which is the best course of action for your situation.